This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 Now, let’s check some of what separates these two hosting features.

-First, staging is something missing in EasyWP at the time of writing this line.
-You can not clone your website in a staging environment.
+First, staging is missing from EasyWP at the time of this writing.
+You cannot clone your website into a staging environment.

 In comparison, staging is an essential hosting feature in Cloudways, and it’s available to all users, regardless of the hosting package or plan.

 EasyWP does not offer automatic website backup.
-You can create an entire site backup anytime, but it is not handled automatically.
+You can create an entire site backup at any time, but it is not handled automatically.
 You have to initiate the backup process manually.

 In contrast, Cloudways keeps regular daily automatic backups of your entire site in case of a sudden or unexpected website crash.

-The above screenshot shows the daily automatic backup of my site in the Cloudways account.
-The best part is restoring any backup restore points is just one click away.
+The above screenshot shows my site’s daily automatic backup in the Cloudways account.
+The best part is that restoring any backup is just one click away.

-With this feature, you don’t have to worry if you accidentally make unexpected changes to your website; you can restore it to an earlier state in one click.
+With this feature, you don’t have to worry about accidentally making unexpected changes to your website; you can restore it to an earlier state with one click.

-Also, due to the way EasyWP is created, you can not choose which PHP version for your site or configure limits to suit your unique needs.
+Also, because EasyWP is created this way, you cannot choose a PHP version for your site or configure limits to suit your unique needs.

-While both platforms offer analytics features, the information you access with Cloudways is incomparable to EasyWP.
+While both platforms offer analytics features, the information you access with Cloudways is incomparable to that available with EasyWP.

-EasyWP shows analytics data on CPU and RAM usage only.
+EasyWP shows only CPU and RAM usage data.

-Cloudways offers comprehensive insights into server performance, error logs, disk usage, MYSQL database, running cron, etc. It presents a deep insight into traffic statistics, as you can view real-time traffic by IP address, bot traffic, requested URLs, and URL status codes.
+Cloudways offers comprehensive insights into server performance, error logs, disk usage, MySQL databases, running cron jobs, etc. It provides deep insight into traffic statistics, allowing you to view real-time traffic by IP address, bot traffic, requested URLs, and URL status codes.

 These data can help you offer a better user experience and improve SEO.

-Another significant advantage of Cloudways hosting is the bot protection features, which automatically stop hackers and bad bots from reaching your site.
+Another significant advantage of Cloudways hosting is its bot protection, which automatically stops hackers and bad bots from reaching your site.

-With this feature, you can rest assured your site is protected from hackers, cybercriminals, and bad bots.
-Cloudways preinstall the bot protection plugin, so you don’t need to do it yourself.
+With this feature, you can rest assured that your site is protected from hackers, cybercriminals, and bad bots.
+Cloudways preinstalls the bot protection plugin, so you don’t need to install it yourself.

 Furthermore, Cloudways offers application settings that give more control over site security and website performance.

 For example, you can enable/disable access to your application in one click.
-Block access to your PHP files to prevent hackers from uploading files through backdoors.
+You can also block access to your PHP files to prevent hackers from uploading files through backdoors.

 In addition, you can disable WordPress XMLRPC to prevent possible brute-force or DDoS attacks.
 Enables HTTPS 301 redirection for all mapped domains to your application.
 This can improve SEO and enhance crawling and indexing.

-As you might have guessed by now, attempting to cover all the Cloudways hoisting features in this Namecheap vs Cloudways will be exhausting.
+As you might have guessed, covering all the Cloudways features in this Namecheap vs Cloudways comparison will be exhausting.

 One thing to note is that Cloudways offers superior hosting features to Namecheap EasyWP.
 There is no contest here; it is a win for Cloudways.